Senior Software Engineer

 - We work independently, the rest of us won't know what you're doing day-to-day unless you tell us.

-Both our open source products and community, and our premium products are growing fast and we need talented engineers to keep that going!
+Both our open-source community, and our premium products are growing fast.
+We need talented engineers to keep that going!

 Our solution is empowering React developers to build awesome applications.
 It should be easy, it shouldn't require any advanced technical skills.
 Hundreds of thousands of developers use Material-UI every month.
 Let's reach the full potential :D!